Respect for nature

-Nature and raw materials from nature play an important part in our product philosophy and are one of the reasons we don’t use materials derived from protected or endangered flora and fauna.
-We have a Raw Material Rationale process in place whereby our experts continue to review each and every raw material from a safety perspective and also assess these on the following three criteria:
+Nature and raw materials from nature play an important part in our product philosophy.
+Our respect for nature means that we don’t use materials derived from protected or endangered flora and fauna.
+We have a Raw Material Rationale process in place whereby our experts continue to review each and every raw material from a safety perspective and also assess these on the following four criteria:

 Naturalness: this addresses origin and determines whether the material has come directly from nature or has been processed in some way.